-The number one quest that was searced when looking up a hamburger recipe online was, How do I make hamburgers at home?
-Well, we will take the time to answer that question right now.
+The number one question that was searched when looking up homemade hamburger recipes online was, "How do I make hamburgers at home?"
+Let's take the time to answer that question right now.

 You want to start with the star ingredient, and today that is beef.
 We are talking about a beef burger here and for me personally, I choose a lean, but not too lean, ground beef as my base.
 88/12 is my favorite combo, this refers to the percentage of fat per pound of beef, and in this case, it means that the ground beef has 12% fat added to the ground meat.